resemble-ai/resemble-node/README.md

 * Typescript definitions
 * Works with NodeJS and Deno
-* Supports the V2 API (voice building coming soon)
+* Supports the V2 API

 ## Test!